New Savior Guide

 - Trinkets generate 1-2 lines

-- The max roll(value of each line) is limited by what level of gear and type of equipment it is on and the grade of equipment (More on this in post 3 where I cover Dysnai Ichoring).
+- The max roll(value of each line) is limited by what level of gear and type of equipment it is on and the grade of equipment (More on this when I cover Dysnai Ichoring).

-So what are better lines?
-For the sake of this guide we’ll focus on desirable lines found on unidentified gear and crafted items while avoiding special effects and set effects.
+So what do they do?
+For the sake of this guide we’ll focus on lines found on unidentified 430 gear.

 Unidentified items can be identified either at the Blacksmith NPC of each town or player owned Appraiser shops.
 Higher level appraisers are more likely to produce a higher number of lines with higher values.